 Key Stage 4

-The Edexcel GCSE in Drama encourages students to:
+The AQA GCSE in Drama encourages students to:

 • develop a personal interest in why drama matters and be inspired, moved and changed by studying a broad, coherent, satisfying and worthwhile course of study